 As a digital marketing agency based in Colorado Springs, Succeeding Small understands the importance of getting small businesses the visibility they deserve.
-As a small business ourselves, we know that small businesses bring immense value to the community, and, with years of experience working alongside local, family-owned businesses to provide them with strategic digital marketing plans, digital marketing plays an important role in getting your business noticed and attracting new customers.
+As small business ourselves, we know that small businesses bring immense value to the community, and, with years of experience working alongside local, family-owned businesses to provide them with strategic digital marketing plans, digital marketing plays an important role in getting your business noticed and attracting new customers.
+One way to do that is with minimalist web design.

 An Overview of Minimalism